-lcon Name Description D ~ Open / New Opens an existing macro or script file, or creates a new one. ₽~ Save / Save As Saves a new macro or script file, or a copy of an existing file.
-III V Step Level Modifies the script levels that are visible and replayed in the script.
-III - Displays and replays level 1 steps only.
-Level 1 steps are necessary for interacting with the application.
-III - Displays and replays level 1 and 2 steps.
-Level 2 steps affect the application in a way that is probably not important to the macro.
-III - Displays and replays level 1, 2 and 3 steps.
+lcon Name Description ~ Open / New Opens an existing macro or script file, or creates a new one. ₽~ Save / Save As Saves a new macro or script file, or a copy of an existing file.
+II V Step Level Modifies the script levels that are visible and replayed in the script. • III - Displays and replays level 1 steps only.
+Level 1 steps are necessary for interacting with the application. • II - Displays and replays level 1 and 2 steps.
+Level 2 steps affect the application in a way that is probably not important to the macro. • III - Displays and replays level 1, 2 and 3 steps.
 Level 3 steps have no apparent effect on the application.

-lcon Name Description For more information, see "Modifying the Macro Replay Level" on page 262. Ø Action ✓ Action List Displays the actions (a set of steps) that are recorded in the macro.
+Icon Name Description For more information, see "Modifying the Macro Replay Level" on page 267. Ø Action ✓ Action List Displays the actions (a set of steps) that are recorded in the macro.
 Note: Options are Init , Action , and End .
 However, the Init and End options do not apply.
 The Web Macro Recorder records actions in the Run Logic Action block only.
 Manage Actions Opens the Actions dialog box.
-For more information, see "Working with Actions" on page 266.
-Step Add Step Opens the TruClient Steps box so that you can add steps to your macro.
+For more information, see "Working with Actions" on page 270. • Step Add Step Opens the TruClient Steps box so that you can add steps to your macro.
 For more information, see "Using the Steps Box" on page 245.
-0~ Record Starts recording the macro.
-Additionally, you can use the arrow to specify whether to record before, into, or after the selected step. > Replay Replays (or resumes replay of) the macro.
+0 Record Starts recording the macro.
+Additionally, you can use the arrow to specify whether to record before, into, or after the selected step. ~ Replay Replays (or resumes replay of) the macro.
 Additionally, you can use the arrow to specify whether to play the selected step only, or to run the script step by step.
 Running the script step by step pauses the replay after each step. П Pause Pauses the replay of the macro.
-Stop Stops recording or replaying the macro.
-0 Toggle Breakpoint Toggles a breakpoint on the selected step.
-For more information, see "Using Breakpoints" on page 297.
-3 C Undo / Redo Reverses your last action or restores your original change. Ü Event Handler Editor Not supported.
+Stop Stops recording or replaying the macro. • Toggle Breakpoint Toggles a breakpoint on the selected step.
+For more information, see "Using Breakpoints" on page 301.
+J (Undo / Redo Reverses your last action or restores your original change. 位 Event Handler Editor Not supported.
 P Edit Parameters Set parameter values.
-For more information, see "Working with Parameters" on page 268. €→ Edit logout Opens the Logout Condition Editor.
-For more information, see
+For more information, see "Working with Parameters" on page 272. €→ Edit logout Opens the Logout Condition Editor.
+For more information, see lcon Name Description conditions "Working with Logout Conditions" on page 268. • Edit authenticators Opens the Authenticator Dialog.
+For more information, see "Using TOTP Authentication" on page 262.
+0 Snapshot view Not supported.

-Icon Name Description

-conditions "Working with Logout Conditions" on page 263.

-Ō Snapshot view Not supported.